-A new roof, doors and windows made the manor house dry and secure, which is when Peter and Penny bought Kerlédan and continued the renovation to it’s present state.
+A new roof, doors and windows made the manor house dry and secure, which is when Peter and Penny bought Kerlédan in 2002 and continued the renovation to it’s present state.
 Of course, as in all old buildings this is a never-ending project!

 A jungle of fallen trees and brambles has been transformed into a large garden of formal box parterres and lush planting.

 A palisade hedge of hornbeam leads one to the croquet lawn and vistas over the wild meadow.

 A topiary garden of box, yew and beech draws you on through into the menhir garden, full of vibrant venetian colours.

 The potager and orchard provide vegetables, herbs and fruits for the kitchen and the cutting garden, a medley of dahlia blooms.